orthanc-server/orthanc-builder/README-dockerhub-pro.md

 # Orthanc for Docker
-Docker image with [Orthanc](https://www.orthanc-server.com/) and its official plugins (including commercial plugins).
+Docker image with [Orthanc](https://www.orthanc-server.com/) and its official plugins (including plugins to access cloud providers).
 Orthanc is a lightweight, RESTful Vendor Neutral Archive for medical imaging.

 Note: the Orthanc version included in this image is exactly the same as the Orthanc version included in the `osimis/orthanc` and `jodogne/orthanc` images.
 This image contains the Osimis commercial plugins requiring a license.
 If you don't need a commercial plugin, you should use the `osimis/orthanc` image.